-During the medieval times in Europe, a wide range of medieval torture devices were used for different purposes.
+During medieval times in Europe, a wide range of medieval torture devices were used for different purposes.
 Some of these devices were frequently used during the Spanish Institution and after it.

 The history of The Scavenger’s daughter can be traced to the reign of King Henry VIII of England.
-The device is said to have been invented by Lieutenant of the Tower of London whose name was Leonard Skeffington.
+The device is said to have been invented by the Lieutenant of the Tower of London whose name was Leonard Skeffington.

-Scavenger’s daughter by definition was a kind of torture device that compressed the body of the victim in painful proportions.
-This was the opposite torture compared to the famous Rack where the victim’s body was stretched and limbs torn apart.
+A scavenger’s daughter by definition was a kind of torture device that compressed the body of the victim in painful proportions.
+This was the opposite of torture compared to the famous Rack where the victim’s body was stretched and limbs torn apart.

-The Scavenger’s daughter worked by strapping the head of the victim to an A-frame shaped metal rack at the top point of A. The hands were then tied at the midpoint and the legs at the lower spread end of A. Then the body was compressed from both side pushing the knees up in a sitting position and the head in the opposite direction.
+The Scavenger’s daughter worked by strapping the head of the victim to an A-frame-shaped metal rack at the top point of A. The hands were then tied at the midpoint and the legs at the lower spread end of A. Then the body was compressed from both sides pushing the knees up in a sitting position and the head in the opposite direction.

 The Scavenger’s daughter was relatively easier to make compared to many other torture devices.
 A metal frame was constructed using three iron planks in an A shape.
 Additionally, straps were used to bind the victim to the device.
 This was one of those medieval torture devices that were easy to make.